bolinocroustibat/databases-backup-over-scp/README.md

 chmod +x main.py
 ```

-# Lint and frmat the code
+# Lint and format the code

 To lint, format and sort imports:
 ```bash